Dynamic Budget Throttling in Repeated Second-Price Auctions: Abstract

 \section{Abstract}

-In today's online advertising markets, an important demand for an advertiser (buyer) is to control her total expenditure within a time span under some budget.
-Among all budget control approaches, throttling stands out as a popular one, where the buyer participates in only a part of auctions.
-This paper gives a theoretical panorama of a single buyer's dynamic budget throttling process in repeated second-price auctions, which is lacking in the literature.
-We first establish a lower bound on the regret and an upper bound on the asymptotic competitive ratio for any throttling algorithm, respectively, on whether the buyer's values are stochastic or adversarial.
-Second, on the algorithmic side, we consider two different information structures, with increasing difficulty in learning the stochastic distribution of the highest competing bid.
-We further propose the \algName algorithm, which is oblivious to stochastic or adversarial values and has asymptotically equal results under these two information structures.
-Specifically, with stochastic values, we demonstrate that this algorithm guarantees a near-optimal expected regret.
-When values are adversarial, we prove that the proposed algorithm reaches the upper bound on the asymptotic competitive ratio.
-At last, we compare throttling with pacing, another widely adopted budget control method, in repeated second-price auctions.
-In the stochastic case, we illustrate that pacing is generally better than throttling for the buyer, which is an extension of known results that pacing is asymptotically optimal in this scenario.
-However, in the adversarial case, we give an exciting result indicating that throttling is the asymptotically optimal dynamic bidding strategy.
-Our results fill the gaps in the theoretical research of throttling in repeated auctions and comprehensively reveal the ability of this popular budget-smoothing strategy.
+In today's online advertising markets, a crucial requirement for an advertiser is to control her total expenditure within a time horizon under some budget.
+Among various budget control methods, throttling has emerged as a popular choice, managing an advertiser's total expenditure by selecting only a subset of auctions to participate in.
+This paper provides a theoretical panorama of a single advertiser's dynamic budget throttling process in repeated second-price auctions.
+We first establish a lower bound on the regret and an upper bound on the asymptotic competitive ratio for any throttling algorithm, respectively, when the advertiser's values are stochastic and adversarial.
+Regarding the algorithmic side, we propose the \algName algorithm, which guarantees a near-optimal expected regret with stochastic values.
+On the other hand, when values are adversarial, we prove that this algorithm also reaches the upper bound on the asymptotic competitive ratio.
+We further compare throttling with pacing, another widely adopted budget control method, in repeated second-price auctions.
+In the stochastic case, we demonstrate that pacing is generally superior to throttling for the advertiser, supporting the well-known result that pacing is asymptotically optimal in this scenario.
+However, in the adversarial case, we give an exciting result indicating that throttling is also an asymptotically optimal dynamic bidding strategy.
+Our results bridge the gaps in theoretical research of throttling in repeated auctions and comprehensively reveal the ability of this popular budget-smoothing strategy.